airKlizz/MsMarco/README.md

 # Re-ranking task using MS MARCO dataset

-Code for train a re-ranking model on MS MARCO dataset using [Hugging Face](https://huggingface.co/transformers/) librairy.
+Code for train a re-ranking model on MS MARCO dataset using [Hugging Face](https://huggingface.co/transformers/) library.

 | Table of contents |
 | ----------------- |